The Kasumi Ninja wiki last edited by Mento on 10/30/15 10:58AM

 View full history

 Kasumi Ninja was released onto the Atari Jaguar in 1994.
 It was developed by Hand Made Software Limited, based in Manchester, England.
-Their previous work included games for the Atari Lynx handheld system in the early 1990's.
-The game was published and distributed by Atari.
-Kasumi Ninja was a perceived as a response Atari to the popularity of the Mortal Kombat franchise, which had recently achieved a great deal of success across multiple platforms.
+Their previous work included games for the Atari Lynx handheld system in the early 1990s.
+The game was published and distributed by Atari Games.
+Kasumi Ninja was critically perceived as Atari's response to the popularity of the Mortal Kombat franchise, which had recently achieved a great deal of success across multiple platforms.
 It went so far as to include finishing moves that were essentially re-branded fatalities.

 The game is set on a small and remote island, called Kasumi.
-On the island exists a portal, through which man can travel between this world and the alternate Netherworld.
+On the island exists a portal, through which people can travel between this world and the alternate Netherworld.
 For many thousands of years this portal has been kept closed by the balance of power between good and evil.
 This balance has now been broken, and a dark lord and ninja called Gyaku has defeated the forces of good.
-Now the portal to the dark world has been opened, and It is up to you, a Kasumi ninja to stop Gyaku and restore balance and peace to the world.
+Now the portal to the dark world has been opened and it is up to the player, a Kasumi ninja, to stop Gyaku and restore balance and peace to the world.

 As an interesting side note Kasumi Ninja was one of the first games to feature a parental lockout control, featuring a six digit code that could be used to control the level of violence displayed.

 - Habaki: One of the titular Kasumi ninjas, and the slightly older twin brother of Senzo.
 Trained from birth to be Kasumi's greatest warrior and the guardian of the Netherworld portal, Habaki is the default protagonist for the one-player mode.

 - Senzo: The other Kasumi ninja and equal to Habaki in skill.
 Is essentially a "Ken" palette-swap to Habaki's "Ryu".
 Though both brothers have equal move sets in most respects, they have separate "death move" finishers.